minkymorgan/bytefreq-awk/README.md

                                name if you wish the output to be written to a different folder.

 There is a test.sh script available to run.
-It will check if you have a test file sourced from the UK Companies House website, and if not fetch it with wget, and then step by step run a full size example of the tools included in this repo.

-     # run it with your implementation preference, as a parameter:
-     . test.sh gawk
+It has examples that are worth examining.

 # Usage - charfreq